LaunchCodeEducation/flextech-working-with-components-exercises-solutions/README.md

 This will start the Vite development server.

-You can view your app at http://localhost:5173.
+You can view this solutions app at http://localhost:3500.

 The project structure should look like this: